Man dies in accident at manufacturing facility in Clearfield

-CLEARFIELD, Utah (AP) — Authorities say a Layton man is died after an accident at the PolyExcel facility in the Clearfield Freeport Center.
+CLEARFIELD, Utah (AP) — Authorities say a Layton man has died after an accident at the PolyExcel facility in the Clearfield Freeport Center.

-The Deseret News reports that PolyExcel manufacturers twine used in agricultural applications.

 Clearfield police say they were notified of an incident shortly after noon Saturday and first responders arrived to find the worker caught in machinery.